nullgemm/globuf/readme.md

 ### General steps for the examples
-To build the included examples, you must first compile the relevant modules and have them and their headers available in the `globox_bin` folder.
+To build the included examples, you must first compile the relevant modules and have them and their headers available in the `globuf_bin` folder.

 Then, use the scripts in `make/examples` to generate the ninja scripts for the example and backend you want.
 For the simple X11 Vulkan example: